ashwinvis/phd-thesis/chapter_01_1_exp_desc.md

 <div id="fig:eddies">
 ![Side view of the setup while the carriage is in motion](./imgs/MILESTONE/GOPR1456.JPG){#fig:exp-side width=47%}
-![Long exposure photo of the eddies in the wake of the carriage](./imgs/MILESTONE/DSC_0203.JPG){#fig:eddies width=53%}
+![Long exposure photograph of the eddies in the wake of the carriage](./imgs/MILESTONE/DSC_0203.JPG){#fig:eddies width=53%}

 Visuals from a test experiment with the laser sheets illuminating the flow.